 The new law did not allay the fears of a prospective purchaser of realty from an heir on an intestacy, and Administration Orders are still often required in such circumstances.
 It is therefore absolutely essential that all Guernsey homeowners make a will.

-If you would like to find out more about property law and/or making a Guernsey will, contact Ogier's property team at email@example.com or call +44 1481 721672.
+If you would like to find out more about property law and/or making a Guernsey will, contact Ogier's property and conveyancing team at email@example.com or call +44 1481 721672.